Ways to Manage Knee and Joint Pain

 There are healthy exercises that you can do without fear of damage to the knee joint that will also keep your joints active.
 Some of these exercises include things like walking and swimming.

-So what happens when you are already in pain, how can you find relief to dealing with your already damaged knee joints?
-Well there are plenty of options!
+So, what happens when you are already in pain?
+How can you find relief in dealing with your already damaged knee joints?
+Well, there are plenty of options!
 Many people find short-term relief and others will look for long-term relief, but how you manage your pain is up to you.

 Short-Term Pain Relief